LMCMLJ/cv/README.md

 - ERB
 - RSpec + Cucumber

 Makers-yelp is a functionality clone of yelp.
-I developed it with 3 other junior developers over the course of 5 days.
+I developed it with 3 other junior developers.
 We wrote it in ruby and used all of the standard rails technologies.
 Our project was written tests-first, and we had extensive unit and feature testing with Rspec and cucumber/ capybara.
 Check out the codebase [here](https://github.com/calveym/makersyelp).

 ### Airbnb clone